ScottDeLuzio/placeholder-to-value/README.md

 # placeholder-to-value
-Use the placeholder text as a value on disabled input fields
+Use the placeholder text as a value on readonly input fields

 Usage Notes:
 * There are no settings - once activated the plugin will just work as needed.
 * The plugin only works on the WooCommerce checkout page.
 No other inputs on other pages will be impacted by this plugin.
-* The plugin looks for any fields that are disabled.
+* The plugin looks for any fields that are readonly.
 It then takes the placeholder text and uses that for the field's value.
 It then removes the field's placeholder text.